What we know about the coronavirus cases in the US - Local News 8

 California holds more than half of confirmed cases of the virus in the country — with officials announcing two more cases in San Benito County Sunday, bringing the total of the state to six.

-The confirmed cases in San Benito County are related — the individuals are husband and wife, both 57 years of age, according to a statement provided by San Benito County Public Health Services
+The confirmed cases in San Benito County are related — the people are husband and wife and both 57 years of age, according to a statement provided by San Benito County Public Health Services

-The husband recently traveled from Wuhan, China, and the wife did not—therefore, there has been person-to-person transmission.
+The husband had recently traveled from Wuhan, China, but the wife did not — therefore, there has been person-to-person transmission.

+The couple had stayed at home since the man’s return from China, according to Dr. Martin Fenstersheib, the county’s interim public health officer.
+But on Monday the couple was transported from San Benito County to an undisclosed hospital in San Francisco, said Rachael Kagan, a spokeswoman for the San Francisco Department of Public Health.

 The ninth confirmed case in the country was identified Sunday as an adult woman who recently traveled to Wuhan, the Santa Clara County Public Health Department in California said.